UNIX System Services: Overview

 UNIX System Services allows UNIX applications from other platforms to run on IBM System z mainframes running z/OS.
 In many cases only a recompile is necessary, although additional effort may be advisable for z/OS integration (such as SMP/E installation support).
 While z/OS UNIX supports ASCII and Unicode, and there's no technical requirement to modify ASCII and Unicode UNIX applications, many z/OS users often prefer EBCDIC support in their applications including those running in z/OS UNIX.
 Consequently, z/OS UNIX provides application and administrator services for converting to/from EBCDIC.
 Programs running under z/OS UNIX have full, secure access to the other internal functions of z/OS.
 Database access (Db2 via Call Attach) is one example of how z/OS UNIX can access services found elsewhere in z/OS.
 Naturally such programs cannot be ported to non-mainframe platforms without rewriting if they use these z/OS-specific services.
 Conversely, if a program adheres to UNIX standards such as POSIX and ANSI C, it will be easier to move it between different UNIX operating systems including z/OS UNIX.

-The file systems for z/OS UNIX (the older HFS and the now preferred zFS), which support UNIX-style long filenames, appear as special VSAM datasets to the rest of z/OS.
+The file systems for z/OS UNIX (the older HFS with DFSMS/MVS Version 1 Release 2 and the now preferred zFS), which support UNIX-style long filenames, appear as datasets to the rest of z/OS.
 Numerous core z/OS subsystems and applications rely on UNIX System Services, including the z/OS Management Facility, XML parsing and generation services, OpenSSH, the IBM HTTP Server for z/OS, the z/OS SDK for Java, and some z/OS PKI services as examples. z/OS UNIX also provides a shell environment, OMVS.

-z/OS UNIX's predecessor was an operating system component called OpenEdition MVS, first implemented in MVS/ESA 4.3 and enhanced in MVS/ESA 5.1.
-OpenEdition MVS only supported the POSIX standards.
+z/OS UNIX's predecessor was an operating system component called OpenEdition MVS, first implemented in MVS/ESA SP 4.3 and enhanced in MVS/ESA 5.1.
+OpenEdition MVS initially only supported the POSIX standards, but X/OPEN, the predecessor to The Open Group, certified MVS/ESA SP V5.1.

 IBM continues to enhance UNIX System Services.
 Typically every release of z/OS includes enhancements to z/OS UNIX.